sampsyo/cs6120/content/blog/2019-11-02-custom-alloc/index.md

 Of course, even without any experiments, it is easy to see how doing this could be a mistake: the effectiveness of any of these relies on certain assumptions about the programs, and so any modifications need to be done while keeping the custom allocator in mind.
 Moreover, non-standard allocation schemes make it much more difficult to use existing tools to analyze your code.
 In more detail:

-* Accidentally calling the standard `free` on a custom-allocated object could corrupt the heap and lead to errors
+* Accidentally calling the standard `free` on a custom-allocated object could corrupt the heap and lead to errors.
-* Custom memory allocation makes it impossible to use leak detection tools
+* Custom memory allocation makes it impossible to use leak detection tools.
-* It also prevents you from using a different custom allocator to do something else that's more valuable in the future
+* It also prevents you from using a different custom allocator to do something else that's more valuable in the future.
-* It keeps you from using garbage collection
+* It keeps you from using garbage collection.

 # The Paper: Reconsidering Custom Memory Management